MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning.md

 ## Create the CloudSyncCustomExtensionApp and service principal
 >[!Important]
-> Directory extension for Microsoft Entra Cloud Sync is only supported for applications with the identifier URI “api://&LT;tenantId&GT;/CloudSyncCustomExtensionsApp” and the [Tenant Schema Extension App](../connect/how-to-connect-sync-feature-directory-extensions.md#configuration-changes-in-azure-ad-made-by-the-wizard) created by Microsoft Entra Connect
+> Directory extension for Microsoft Entra Cloud Sync is only supported for applications with the identifier URI “api://&LT;tenantId&GT;/CloudSyncCustomExtensionsApp” and the [Tenant Schema Extension App](../connect/how-to-connect-sync-feature-directory-extensions.md#configuration-changes-in-azure-ad-made-by-the-wizard) created by Microsoft Entra Connect.

  1. On an on-premises machine, open PowerShell with Administrative privileges
  2. To set the execution policy, run (press [A] Yes to all when prompted):